Douglas Century

-Douglas Century (born May 5, 1964) is a Canadian-born investigative journalist and nonfiction author.
-He is author of the biography of Russian mobster Boris Nayfeld, the biography of world champion boxer Barney Ross and coauthor of the autobiography of rapper Ice T.
+Douglas Century is a Canadian-American investigative journalist and bestselling nonfiction author.
+He is author of the 2025 biography of Hannah Senesh, retelling her WWII paratrooper mission behind enemy lines; author of the 2022 biography of Russian mobster Boris Nayfeld; author of the 2009 biography of Barney Ross, and, coauthor of the 2012 autobiography of Ice T.

 Personal life and education

-Douglas Century was born on May 5, 1964, in Calgary, Alberta, Canada.
-The son of Jewish-American expat parents, Century attended Henry Wise Wood High School, then majored in English at Princeton University.
+Douglas Century was born in Calgary, Alberta, Canada.
+The son of Jewish-American expatriate parents, Century attended Henry Wise Wood High School, then majored in English at Princeton University.
 He graduated cum laude with a Bachelor of Arts degree in 1986.

 Career

-Douglas Century began working as cultural correspondent for The Forward newspaper in the 1990s, then became a documentarian of the streets of New York City as part of the journalist's coverage of hip-hop culture.
-In that niche, he served as a columnist and contributor to mainstream media outlets including The New York Times and The Guardian.
+Douglas Century began his career in the 1990s working as cultural writer for various news publications including The Forward, The New York Times and The Guardian.
+Century closely covered what many consider the "Golden Age" of hip hop, interviewing and writing about LL Cool J, Jay-Z, Nas, Busta Rhymes, Cam'ron, Ananda Lewis and Russell Simmons for the New York Times and other leading publications.'

-Century has written about some of the most impactful individuals of the 20th century, including Colonel Jack Jacobs, Captain Chesley "Sully" Sullenberger, Barney Ross, Ananda Lewis, Ice T, El Chapo and Boris Nayfeld.
+Century has written about some of the most intriguing individuals of the 20th century, including Hannah Szenes, Jack H. Jacobs, Sully Sullenberger, Roddie Edmonds, Barney Ross, Ananda Lewis, Ice T, El Chapo and Boris Nayfeld.